opixelum/brain-disk-gitbook/defi.md

 ## DeFi Aggregator

-A DeFi aggregator brings trades across decentralized exchanges like Uniswap, into one place.
+A DeFi aggregator brings trades **across decentralized exchanges** like Uniswap, **into one place**.

-It saves users time and increases efficiency for better trades by finding lowest fees & best trades accross multiple markets & blockchains.
+It saves users time and increases efficiency for better trades by **finding lowest fees & best trades accross multiple markets & blockchains**.

 Some DeFi aggregators:
 - [1inch](https://app.1inch.io)